dotnet/fsharp/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide a succinct description of the issue.

-#### Repro steps
+**Repro steps**

-Provide the steps required to reproduce the problem
+Provide the steps required to reproduce the problem:

 1. Step A
 2. Step B